 CHP+ costs vary depending on your household size and income.
 CHP+ members may have to pay an annual enrollment fee.
 This fee is due within 30 days of your CHP+ approval.
 If the enrollment fee is not paid within the 30 days allowed then the family will be denied and will need to re-apply.
 Some CHP+ clients may also have to pay co-payments to their health care provider at the time of service.
-Prenatal women, Native American and Alaskan Natives do not have to pay annual enrollment fees or co-payments.
+Prenatal women, American Indians and Alaskan Natives do not have to pay annual enrollment fees or co-payments.

 The standard fees are:

 Families earning more than 214% of the Federal Poverty Level will pay higher fees (see the CHP+ Income Chart):

 You may also have to pay small co-payments when you or your child receives CHP+ services.
 There are no co-payments for preventative care, such as prenatal care and check-ups.
 Other services may require co-payments that vary based on your income.
 Native Americans and Alaskan Natives do not have to pay co-payments.

 The chart below is a summary of copayments -- not an all-inclusive list.

 Each year, the maximum amount of money (referred to as out-of-pocket limit) that you are required to spend on health care payments for all members of your household that are enrolled in CHP+ is 5% of your annual income.
 For more information about your out-of-pocket limit, please contact CHP+ customer service at 1-800-359-1991.